Stay Up To Date On Our Latest News, And Tips Across The Digital Market.

-A Google Survey Sent to Google My Business Users Suggests Fees and Paid-for-Features To Come
+A Google Survey Sent to Google Business Profile Users Suggests Fees and Paid-for-Features To Come

-In April 2019, Google sent out a survey asking Google My Business (GMB) users what paid-for-features might interest them — the survey listed 20 possible new features.
+In April 2019, Google sent out a survey asking Google Business Profile (GBP) users what paid-for-features might interest them — the survey listed 20 possible new features.
 As search engines continue to develop in sophistication a critical point comes to mind — how valuable is an SEO expert?

 Should businesses look for an SEO-based agency or are digital marketers just pulling the many Google “levers” without much-valued expertise?
 This blogger found that the more sophisticated search engines become, logically, SEO experts will increase in value.

-Google My Business — which began as a free service — gives businesses the ability to update their listing information and in exchange provides online customers with local search results that are relevant and accurate.
-This survey specifically asked local businesses how much they would pay monthly for GMB services — suggesting future subscription fees for new, improved, and current GMB features.
+Google Business Profile — which began as a free service — gives businesses the ability to update their listing information and in exchange provides online customers with local search results that are relevant and accurate.
+This survey specifically asked local businesses how much they would pay monthly for GBP services — suggesting future subscription fees for new, improved, and current GBP features.

 Some highlights of the survey’s new and improved features include: